PyDataAmsterdam/amsterdam.pydata.org/pages/cfp.md

 ## Do speakers receive payment in exchange for speaking?

-No. We will have a number of modest speaker stipends available based on need; the quantity available will depend on successful sponsorship of this effort.
+We will have a number of modest speaker stipends available based on need; the quantity available will depend on successful sponsorship of this effort.
 If a stipend would make a difference in your ability to prepare and record your material, and participate in live Q&A, you can indicate that you would like to be considered for these funds through the CFP.
 Proposal selection is need-blind; asking to be considered for need-based stipends will have no bearing on the consideration or likelihood of acceptance of your proposal.

 ## Are speakers able to attend the full conference for free?